 Chalk Talk on Technology Adoption

-I did this with the DreamSimplicity folks last month.
-It’s a chart I have been drawing in various customer meetings for the last several years or so and they thought it would make for a good short video.
+I did this with the DreamSimplicity folks.
+It’s a chart I have been drawing in various customer meetings for the last several years and they thought it would make for a good short video.
 The challenge was lighting the whiteboard appropriately.
 I think it came out well.

 I want to talk to you today about some of the challenges you may be facing with technology adoption.
 With getting users to try and adopt your technology.
 So in this chalk talk, I want to talk about how you get customers to try out your technology and use it.

 Let’s assume that this is your prospect’s status quo.
 And this way is the way they want to go.
 This is more profitability.
 This is more productivity.
 General goodness.
 With your solution, you should be able to move them to a higher level of performance, higher level of profitability.
 This difference is the benefit you’re promising.

 So the question you’re really trying to figure out is, based on an analysis of where they are, is this where they’d like to be?
 The most likely answer, optimistically, is yes.
 In fact, “How do we get there?
 How do I get this into production?
 How long it take?
 What’s involved?”

 So, one transition curve might look something like this.
 Where they have to invest time, people time, focus, dollars.
 And that takes away from their current status quo.
 But that investment transforms the way they’re working to allow them to get to this higher level of performance.